Asthma and colds

-You normally draw air into your body through your nose and mouth; the air passes down your windpipe (trachea), and into your bronchi.
-The bronchi divide further into smaller airways and at the end of these tubes are tiny air sacs called alveoli that deliver fresh air (oxygen) to the blood.
-These air sacs also collect stale air (carbon dioxide), which is exhaled out of the body.
+You normally draw air into your body through your nose and mouth.
+The air passes down your windpipe (trachea), and into your bronchi.
+The bronchi divide further into smaller airways and at the end of these tubes are tiny air sacs called alveoli that deliver oxygen to the blood.
+These air sacs also collect carbon dioxide from the blood so it can be exhaled out of the body.

 During normal breathing, the bands of muscle that surround the airways are relaxed.
 Air moves freely.
 During an asthma attack, three main changes occur that stop air from moving easily through the airways.

 - The bands of muscle surrounding the airways tighten, a process known as bronchospasm.
 This makes the airways narrow.

 - The lining of the airways becomes swollen or inflamed.

 - The cells that line the airways produce more mucus.

 All of these factors, bronchospasm, inflammation and mucus production, cause asthma symptoms such as breathing difficulties, wheezing, coughing, breathlessness and problems with everyday activities.

 Not everyone with asthma has the same symptoms and in the same way.
 Symptoms of asthma may also vary from one asthma episode to the next.
 They may be mild during one episode and severe during the next.